paigeshin/PureDependencyInjection/README.md

 v.0.0.1

 - Code Separation in `QuestionsListActivity` and `QuestionsDetailActivity`
-- Base Class for removing code duplicates
+- Base Class for removing code duplications on `QuestionsListMvc` and `QuestionsDetailMvc`

+v.0.0.2

+- FetchQuestionsUseCase
+- FetchQuestionDetailUseCase